hschne/resume/resume.md

 ::: {.header }

-_I'm a Ruby on Rails engineer focused on backend and infrastructure.
-No, that doesn't mean I'm scared of CSS & JS._
+_I'm a Ruby on Rails engineer specializing in backend and infrastructure.
+That doesn't mean I'm scared of CSS & JS, though.
+I like building neat products._

 :::